NOSALRO/robot_dart/paper/paper.md

 # Summary

 Robot simulation plays a pivotal role in robotics and machine learning research, offering a cost-effective and safe means to develop, validate, and benchmark algorithms in various scenarios.
 With the growing complexity of robotic systems and the increasing demand for data-driven approaches in machine learning, there is a pressing need for versatile and efficient robot simulators that cater to the diverse requirements of researchers.
-In response to this demand, we introduce RobotDART, a high-performance and modular robot simulator designed to empower researchers in robotics and machine learning with a powerful and flexible simulation environment.
+In response to this demand, we introduce RobotDART, a high-performance and versatile robot simulator designed to empower researchers in robotics and machine learning with a powerful and flexible simulation environment.

 ![Talos Humanoid robot (@stasse2017talos) in RobotDART.\label{fig:talos}](talos.png){ width=90% }